rishiselvakumaran98/CS_Insiders/README.md

 # Potential features in the near future:

-- Email authentication for users based on google or facebook login/signup and ability to recover forgotten password through email.
+- Email authentication for users based on google or facebook login/signup.

 - Adding Pagination for the index page. (provided website starts having more blogs from users)